Grantaire: Narrative

 Grantaire plays a very small role in planning the June Rebellion.
 He is not an official member of the Friends of the ABC but is always present, usually intoxicated.
 He stays because of his admiration, love, and veneration for Enjolras.
 Enjolras and Grantaire are compared to Orestes and Pylades as one cannot come without the other.
 They are also compared to Achilles and Patroclus, Alexander and Hephaestion, and several other male couples from Greek history and mythology.
 However, this is not an indication of any particular friendship or admiration from Enjolras' perspective.
 Enjolras is offended by Grantaire's indifference to their cause, on one occasion telling him not to "meddle in [the ABC's] affairs."
 Grantaire is used as the narrative foil of Enjolras.
 On the day of the rebellion, Grantaire is unconscious from drinking and wakes up only when he realises Enjolras is about to be executed.
 Grantaire walks in front of the firing squad calling, "Vive la République," or "Long Live the Republic," and after asking for permission, dies hand in hand with him—both of the men smiling.

-Adaptions
+Adaptations

-Grantaire appears in many adaptions of Les Misérables, including the musical.
+Grantaire appears in many adaptations of Les Misérables, including the musical.
 The role was originated by Clive Carter in London’s West End and by Anthony Crivello on Broadway.
 Crivello reprised his role for Les Misérables: The Dream Cast in Concert and Hadley Fraser played the role in Les Misérables in Concert: The 25th Anniversary.

 In the 2012 film version of the musical, the character is played by George Blagden.

 He is played by Turlough Convery in the 2018 BBC miniseries.